n7down/kuiper/README.md

  - Humidity
  - Battery Voltage
 2. Data will be sent to an Influx timeseries database
-3. Data will be visualized using a Kibana dashboard
+3. Data will be visualized using a Grafana dashboard

 ## Hardware
 ### Parts